Review by Ian Keogh

 Haney’s writing wasn’t always appreciated by fans requiring adherence to continuity, but his stories are tightly constructed, with a strong emotional core and their own internal consistency.
 Each resembles taut TV crime drama, but a collection shows how often Haney fell back on the same ideas.
 Pretty well any wealthy businessman introduced other than Bruce Wayne is a rat, for instance, although in Haney’s defence, it’s tricky to produce crime drama with a range of suspects in just twenty comic pages.
 He’s far more creative when it comes to Batman meeting the team-up of the month and adding variety to the stories.
 His pairings are far from obvious also.
 The Creeper, Deadman and Sgt Rock?
 Not everything works, but when Haney hits his stride on a World War II tale or the story of an invulnerable rabble rouser, the results are very good, and the art is superb.

-It’s the second volume that starts the Batman stories without team-ups, and all three of this series have been collected as Batman by Neal Adams Omnibus.
-They’ve since been resequenced in paperback as Batman by Neal Adams.
+It’s the second volume that starts the Batman stories without team-ups, and all three of this series have been collected as Batman by Neal Adams Omnibus. , and were previously available as hardcovers titled Batman Illustrated by Neal Adams.
 Most of the Haney/Adams stories are in Showcase Presents The Brave and the Bold Team-Ups.